-\B.A., JD, Yale University.
-Bazler Chair in Business Law, The Ohio State University Michael E. Moritz College of Law.
+B.A., JD, Yale University.
+Bazler Chair in Business Law, The Ohio State University Michael

+E. Moritz College of Law.
 The author lived and worked in China as head of the legal department for a multinational company in the consumer products business with serious counterfeiting issues.
 The author also helped to organize and served as the first executive secretary for the China Anti-Counterfeiting Coalition, a lobby group for multinationals in China (now known as the Quality Brands Protection Committee), and was the principal author of the white paper on counterfeiting in China commissioned by the PRC State Council.
-More recently, in addition to academic duties, the author served as an attorney and expert witness in U.S. litigation involving the sale of counterfeit cigarettes and internet e-commerce sites in China and the United States.
-The opinions expressed in this Article are the author's own but the author has profited from many discussions with colleagues.
+More recently, in addition to academic duties, the author served as an attorney and expert witness in U.S. litigation involving the sale of counterfeit cigarettes and internet e-commerce sites in the author has profited from many discussions with colleagues.
 The author also thanks Natasha Landon, Moritz Law Librarian for her excellent research help.